bikegirl/academic-kickstart/content/biblia/2-chronicles-7-14/index.md

 slides: example
 ---

+"When I shut up the heavens so that there is no rain, or command locusts to devour the land or send a plague among my people...
-"If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin,
+If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin,